-Other information regarding this benefit, including the specific name of the source plan if it is not the base benchmark plan:

-Services and limits per plan of care, some services require authorization, limits can be exceeded when medically necessary
+Other information regarding this benefit, including the specific name of the source plan if it is not the base benchmark plan: Some prosthetic devices require prior authorization.
+These include but are not limited to lumbar orthotics, spinal orthotics, orthopedic shoe, shoulder-elbow orthotics.
+Limits can be exceeded when medically necessary.

-Home health- Reh/Hab State Plan 1905(a)
+Benefit Provided: Eyeglasses Source: State Plan 1905(a)

-Authorization :Provider Qualifications:OtherMedicaid State Plan
+Authorization : Prior Authorization Provider Qualifications: Medicaid State Plan